Phase Estimation with Compressed Controlled Time Evolution: Discussion

 \section{Discussion}

 As reported in previous sections, our compression proposal can reduce the number of gates for various classes of Hamiltonians.
 However, in all of these classes, translational invariance and locality of interactions are explicitly assumed.
 Our proposed method is not directly applicable to systems with disorder (breaking translational symmetry) and non local interactions.

 Although it is not enforced formally, the existence of a decomposition scheme according to Eq. \ref{eq:ham_decomposition} is practically important.
 This is due to the fact that in all our optimization results, the Ansatz is constructed with a form inspired by this decomposition and also Trotterization of such a decomposition is chosen as the starting point of the optimization.
 This, however, does not necessarily restrict the classes of Hamiltonians one can apply TICC to, as any Hermitian operator admits an exact expansion in the Pauli basis \cite{nielsen_chuang}.
 For each non-identity Pauli term (or suitable groupings thereof), one can always find a Pauli string that anti-commutes with it.
 The identity component only contributes to a global energy shift and is physically irrelevant.
+The number of such Pauli blocks $\eta$ does not depend on the targeted evolution time, hence the control overhead is additive in time.
+Importantly, for highly non-local systems this number can grow with $N$ exponentially, in the worst case.
+However, for most of the geometry classes of interest where interactions are $k$-local and chosen from a fixed finite set of local interaction types (as is typical in lattice models \cite{Childs_2019}), $\eta$ is fixed by $k$ and does not depend on $N$.

 A direct and unavoidable limitation of TICC is the limit in the maximal evolution time $t_{\text{max}} = \mathcal{O}(N^{1/D})$ (\ref{eq:tmax_scaling}) for the given Ansatz size $N$ (and dimensionality $D$), in order for the "small to large system transferability" to hold.
 If the targeted evolution time $t$ exceeds the maximal evolution time of the given Ansatz size, one can optimize TICC gates for a time step of $\Delta t < t_{\text{max}}$ and linearly repeat the block $t/\Delta t$ many times.
 This, however, would expectedly make the approximation error linearly accumulate.
 Alternatively, one can increase the Ansatz size $N$, if computational resources allow.
 If computational resources do not allow for optimizing for the Ansatz system sizes needed, one can find Trotterization based implementation still more favorable.